micz/wp-500px-jsgallery/readme.txt

 == Changelog ==

 = 2.0 =
-* 500px link is no more displayed.
-Now the "See this image at full size on 500px" statement is directly a link.
+* 500px link is no more explicitly displayed.
+Now the "See this image at full size on 500px" statement is a link itself.
 * New responsive CSS added.
 To be not disruptive only for upgrade, the "Use CSS version 1" option must be deselected to use the new gallery layout.
-*

 = 1.1.1 =
 * CSS fix to show the thumbnails in the correct size in Firefox.